Microsoft Surface Pro X full review

 Surface Pro X: Price & availability

-In the US, it's available from the bundle is $269.99, and the pen on its own is $144.99.
+In the US, the bundle costs $269.99, and the pen on its own is $144.99.

-The base model has 8GB of RAM and 128GB of storage, but you can opt for 256GB of storage if you’re willing for fork out an extra £269 / $300, or go higher and get 16GB of RAM and 512GB of storage for £1819 / $1799.
+Getting back to that base model, the specs include 8GB of RAM and 128GB of storage, but you can opt for 256GB of storage if you’re willing for fork out an extra £269 / $300, or go higher and get 16GB of RAM and 512GB of storage for £1819 / $1799.

 There’s only one colour: matt black.

 Surface Pro X: Features & design

 Since the Surface Pro line hasn't had a redesign for years, it makes the Surface Pro X looks sleek and bang up to date.
 Weighing only 774g, the tablet feels quite light.
 Its rounded corners feel better than the angular edges of the Surface Pro 7, and even with the keyboard and pen attached, it’s still a device you can carry around most of the time.

 The bezel is slimmer than the Surface Pro 7's so there's a slightly larger 3:2 screen with a 13in diagonal and a slightly higher resolution.
 It's bright and offers the usual top-notch quality.

 Unfortunately even at this price there's no HDR support or any anti-glare coating.
 But you're more likely to be put off by the more practical things such as the absence of a headphone jack and microSD slot.

 Also note that there’s only 802.11ac Wi-Fi 5, not Wi-Fi 6.
 Similarly, there are a pair of USB-C ports but they don’t support Thunderbolt 3.
 And you'll need to use one of them for the USB-C to 3.5mm dongle if you don't want to use Bluetooth headphones or the surprisingly decent internal speakers.